crusttech/mobile/README.md

     * location -- if source is remote, specify a git repo; if source is local this flag should be omitted.
   * `o`
     * operation -- build/run
-    * if run is used; you should specify where your device is mounted with an extra -v flag.
-Example: `docker run ... -v /dev/bus/usb:/dev/bus/usb ...`
+    * if run is used, you have to mount the device as well.
+You cen either use:
+      * `--device=` flag and specify the device
+      * `--privileged` with volume `-v /dev/bus/usb:/dev/bus/usb`; this will give access to all devices on your host machine.
   * `p`
     * platform -- android/ios
     * TODO: Allow both platforms.
 This will be provided as (order not important): `android ios`